 WHAT IS TRADITIONAL MONGOLIAN FOOD?

 While crops like corn, potatoes, barley, and wheat are produced in Mongolia, about 75% of the land is dedicated to pasture for the rearing of domestic animals like cows, horses, goats, sheep, and camels.
-As a result, meat figures heavily in traditional Mongolian food, much of which is seasoned lightly, often only with salt.
+As a result, dairy products, animal fat, and meat figure heavily in Mongolian cuisine.
+Many Mongolian foods are seasoned lightly and simply, often only with salt.

 THE BEST OF MONGOLIAN CUISINE